awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

 ## Generating patch compliance reports for a single instance<a name="patch-compliance-reports-to-s3-one-instance"></a>

-Use the following procedure to generate a patch summary report for a single instance in your account\.
+Use the following procedure to generate a patch summary report for a single instance in your AWS account\.
 The report for a single instance provides details about each patch that is out of compliance, including patch names and IDs\.

 **To generate patch compliance reports for a single instance**